 Amsterdam boasts beautiful architecture and over 150 canals, lending the city its characteristic shape and atmosphere.
 It is full of museums, art galleries, theatres, concert halls and many lovely parks, which serve as the inhabitants’ gardens in summer.
 The city is home to world famous music, opera, theatre and dance companies, as well as many internationally recognised visual artists.

-Amsterdam is the capital of the Netherlands, one of Europe’s smaller countries.
+Amsterdam is the capital of the Netherlands.
 The city is named after the river Amstel, which flows through its centre and was dammed by the region's first inhabitants in 1275.
-Amsterdam expanded rapidly from the early thirteenth century onwards due to strong marine trade, and by 1500 it was the largest city in the Netherlands.
+Amsterdam expanded rapidly from the early thirteenth century onwards as maritime trade developed and by 1500 it was the largest city in the Netherlands.

-The Dutch Golden Age of the seventeenth century was a period of wealth and power for Amsterdam.
+The seventeenth century, known as the Dutch Golden Age, was a period of wealth and power for Amsterdam.
 It was in this period that the city’s famous crescent shape was designed.

 Because of Dutch society's relatively tolerant attitude towards dissidents, Amsterdam attracted scholars and writers who wanted a level of freedom they could not find in their own countries.
 Dutch scholars, poets and artists such as Rembrandt van Rijn, Benedictus Spinoza, P.C.
 Hooft, Constantijn Huygens and his son Christiaan Huygens flourished during this period.